davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 explores averages for cumulative net degree days by day of year for all cities
 * OpenMeteoEDA_202306_v006 explores hourly precipitation for a single city

+### Expansions week of 17-AUG-2026
+* OpenMeteoEDA_202306_v006 explores hourly precipitation for a second city